Let’s stay in touch

-Augmented reality (AR) is the way software uses your cell phone’s camera to create the illusion that everything from simple everyday objects to fantastical creatures are literally steps away from you and most capable of interacting with the space or objects around you (remember the Pokemon Go mania from a couple of years ago?).
+Augmented reality (AR) is the way software uses your cell phone’s camera to create the illusion that everything from simple everyday objects to fantastical creatures is literally steps away from you and most capable of interacting with the space or objects around you (remember the Pokemon Go mania from a couple of years ago?).
 It is the exact same technology that allows Snapchat to lay funky masks over your shelfies, and GIFs to appear in the real world when viewed through the camera of your phone.
 But, developers have been struggling to make AR appealing to a wider range of audiences – at least, as of now.

 All that is expected to change after the launch of the latest version of Apple’s iOS operating system last fall and the introduction of ARKit – a streamlined set of tools that came into being to help developers create AR experiences easier than ever before.
 We could say that ARKit has come to bridge the gap between your virtual space and your real world by acting as a development platform.
 Ever since, we have seen 100s of demos been surfaced.
 Take, IKEA, for example.
 The furniture megastore plans to release IKEA Place, a new AR app that will allow you to not only just place static virtual furniture into a home but also see how these pieces look from any angle.
 For developers that would have never tried AR otherwise, ARKit is indeed alluring.